hapax/hapax.github.io/assets/chuzenji.md

 the hill at Kegon waterfall in the east (the middle of the "V")

 exaggerated formality over a desk, with its guestbook and brochure.

+and a map is shyly embellished with points of local interest.